My Recommended Non-Fiction List

 Karl Marx, The Communist Manifesto

 The Communist Manifesto is a misunderstood text.
 Karl Marx never delves deeply into the social models he believed would replace capitalism.
-He told us that the workers would control the ‘means of production’ in a post-capitalist society.
+He simply told us that the workers would control the ‘means of production’ in a post-capitalist society.
 In his manifesto Marx analyzed history from a class-conscious perspective.
 Oppression does not always come from abroad.
-The oppressed are victims of a labor market which allowed the owners of factories, mines, and service industries to mistreat them and drive their wages down through competition.
+The oppressed are often victims of a labor market which allowed the owners of factories, mines, and service industries to mistreat them and drive their wages down through competition.
 He predicted that this inequality would grow until it led to the unification of the oppressed classes in an international revolution.
 He predicted revolution with Reason, his calls for revolution were separate.
 They came from his conscience.

-Bill Bryson, Short History of the Universe
+Bill Bryson, Short History of Nearly Everything

 Interesting facts are my social capital a lot of the time.
 This book of scientific communications guides the reader through the breadth of our scientific knowledge parallel to the history of how we discovered these often surprising facts.
 Bryson taught me the meaning behind the tongue-twister She Sells Sea Shells, hint, it is hard to be a woman in science.
 I learned that Yellowstone National Park is a supervolcano whose debris has and can block out the sun.
 And I learned how hard it was to convince people that the world was significantly older than the bible suggests.
 This is a fun, enlightening read.